-For knee pain relief, rely on the knee pain experts, the best pain doctors at Redefine Healthcare with convenient locations in Union, Paterson, Clifton and Edison, NJ.
-Contact our best pain management doctors in NJ today for an appointment to get off the sidelines and back into the game.
+For knee pain relief, rely on the knee pain experts at Redefine Healthcare with convenient locations in Union, Paterson, Clifton, Teaneck, West Caldwell, and Edison, NJ.
+Contact us today for an appointment to get off the sidelines and back into the game.

 In-network, tier-one facility